14-Day Budget Itinerary for Niue

 Two weeks is the ideal time to explore all of Niue’s top sights, which incidentally are free to visit, and have some time to relax.
 This Niue budget itinerary for 14 days is for the backpacker or budget traveller that wants to explore, see and do it all!
 However, for a more relaxed holiday schedule, see What to Do for 14 Days in Niue on a Budget.

 Note that some activities on this Niue budget 14-day itinerary are only available on certain days of the week.
-This itinerary is based on if you arrive in Niue on a Monday (local time), but days can be moved around accordingly should you arrive in Niue on a Friday.
+This itinerary is based on if you arrive in Niue on a Friday (local time), but days can be moved around accordingly should you arrive in Niue another day.

 Before we dive into this 14-day budget itinerary for Niue, bookmark the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview or The Travel Guide to Niue on a Budget for more advice.

 How to Get Around Niue in 14 Days on a Budget

 Niue is one island with 123km (76 miles) of paved roads, 64km (40 miles) of road circling the island, and only one taxi vehicle available… For this reason, we strongly recommend hiring a car to make the most out of this 14-day budget itinerary for Niue.
 Budget car rentals are available, which we give advice in The Guide to Car Hire in Niue.
 You will need a Niue Driver’s License, available from the Alofi Police Station and costing around NZ$22.50.

 Alternatively, many accommodations offer airport transfer, which is worth considering if you are staying in Alofi and choose to rent a car a little later into your trip.
 Learn more about transport in the 8 Ways to Get to Niue (& Get Around Niue).